vlstill/presentations/tedi/pres.md

 ## Verification of Parallel Programs I

 - design of parallel programs is hard
-- easy to make a mistake -- data races, deadlocks
+- easy to make mistakes -- data races, deadlocks

   . . .